owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/contract-guides/IAssetRouterOutput.md

 [IAssetRouterInput.md]: ./IAssetRouterInput.md
 [IAssetRouterOutput.md]: ./IAssetRouterOutput.md

-[IAsset.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAsset.sol
+[IAsset.sol]: ../reference/plugins/AssetRouter/IAsset
-[IAssetRouterInput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterInput.sol
+[IAssetRouterInput.sol]: ../reference/plugins/AssetRouter/IAssetRouterInput
-[IAssetRouterOutput.sol]: ../../../owlprotocol-contracts/contracts/plugins/AssetRouter/IAssetRouterOutput.sol
+[IAssetRouterOutput.sol]: ../reference/plugins/AssetRouter/IAssetRouterOutput
-[IERC721Dna.sol]: ../../../owlprotocol-contracts/contracts/assets/ERC721/IERC721Dna.sol

-# [IAssetRouterOutput.sol]
 [IAssetRouterOutput.sol] defines a contract that outputs assets.
 All calls come from a set of trusted forwarders, usually [IAssetRouterInput.sol].

 The [IAssetRouterOutput.sol] contract stores a set of `AssetOutputBasket` from which the `forwarder` can chose from.
 Any basket in the contract can then be used to mint assets.